 Additional Information There are many ways to pay your pledge to support the mission and ministry of this parish.
 Parishioners who want the convenience of automatic payments from their bank account or credit card can arrange that on Immanuel's Online Giving webpage.
 Complete the secure Tithe.ly Online Giving form.
 Request information I/We would like information about using a Donor Advised Fund to fulfill this pledge.
 I/We have planned a future gift for Immanuel through my/our will or estate plan.
 I/We would like information or to speak with someone about making a future, planned estate gift.
-Remember, you can submit your confidential pledge at www.icoh.net .
+Remember, you can submit your confidential pledge at www.icoh.net.
 Click the "Pledge Now" button on Immanuel's Home Page.
-2021 Pledge Card Immanuel Church-on-the-Hill 3606 Seminary Road Alexandria, VA 22304-5200 703-370-6555 A COMP A We are called by God to respond through joy, faith, and hope to give back to God from the abundance we have been given.
-We generously support the mission and ministry of this parish and make the following pledge: ABOUNV Total annual amount of 2021 pledge \$ ADDRESS Yes, I would like envelopes.
-PHONE MobileWork Would you like your name listed showing those who have pledged a financial commitment?
-Amounts are never disclosed.
-Two, proceeding and the return anotypinous Use the enclosed addressed envelope to return this pledge card to the church by November 22, 2020.
-You can also submit your confidential pledge at www.icoh.net.
-Click the "Pledge Now" button on Immanuel's Home Page.
-Please turn over for additional information
+2021 Pledge Card Immanuel Church-on-the-Hill 3606 Seminary Road Alexandria, VA 22304-5200 703-370-6555 We are called by God to respond through joy, faith, and hope to give back to God from the abundance we have been given.
+We generously support the mission and ministry of this parish and make the following pledge: ABOUND ^N Total annual amount of 2021 pledge \$ NAME(S) ADRESS Yes, I would like envelopes.
+PHONE Mobile Work would you like your hame listed showing those who have pledged a financial commitment?
+Amounts are never disclosed. -- -- -- -- -- -- ---

-Gently fold back and tear here

-Immanuel Church-on-the-Hill 3606 Seminary Road Alexandria, VA 22304-5200
+Gently fold back and tear here Immanuel Church-on-the-Hill 3606 Seminary Road Alexandria, VA 22304-5200